-As part of the amendment to PRC Section 3227, Senate Bill 1281 established the requirement for a quarterly water report which must be filed online by all oil and gas well owners.
-To meet this requirement, the Division of Oil, Gas, and Geothermal Resources (Division) has implemented an interim electronic reporting process for oil and gas operators, while it seeks a permanent solution for online reporting.
+As part of the amendment to PRC Section 3227, SB 1281 established the requirement for a quarterly water report which must be filed online by all oil and gas well owners.
+To meet this requirement, the Division of Oil, Gas, and Geothermal Resources (DOGGR) has implemented an interim electronic reporting process for oil and gas operators, while it seeks a permanent solution for online reporting.

 The amendment to PRC Section 3227 requires the statement to the supervisor to include the source and volume of any water reported, along with water used to generate or make up the composition of any injected fluid or gas.
 It also requires the statement to include additional information, including the treatment of water, and the use of treated or recycled water in oil and gas field activities.
 This information is to be reported on a quarterly basis.

-Senate Bill 1281 also requires the Division to use a standardized form or format to facilitate reporting, and to use non-custom software, as feasible, to implement online reporting.
+SB 1281 also requires DOGGR to use a standardized form or format to facilitate reporting, and to use non-custom software, as feasible, to implement online reporting.
 As such, the Division has developed for oil and gas operator use, a quarterly water report form in Microsoft Excel.

 State Water Board Defines Water Quality

-On August 19, 2015, the State Water Resources Control Board (Board) defined in letter to the Division what constitutes “water suitable for domestic or irrigation purposes.”
-For the purposes of reporting water per PRC Section 3227, the Board has defined “water suitable for domestic or irrigation purposes” as water containing 10,000 milligrams per liter (mg/l), or less, total dissolved solids (TDS).
-To read the Board's letter to the Division in its entirety, click
+On August 19, 2015, the State Water Resources Control Board (SWRCB) defined in a letter to DOGGR what constitutes “water suitable for domestic or irrigation purposes.”
+For the purposes of reporting water per PRC Section 3227, SWRCB has defined “water suitable for domestic or irrigation purposes” as water containing 10,000 milligrams per liter (mg/l), or less, total dissolved solids (TDS).